 A new animation series is asking the community in the Richmond River catchment to Love it or Lose it.

-The thought-provoking animations are a collaboration between local Richmond River catchment councils and premiered across local television, cinema and online this week.
+The thought-provoking animations are a collaboration between local Richmond River catchment councils and produced by Brisbane-based media and marketing agency Fotomedia.
+They premiered across local television, cinema and online this week.

 ‘The Richmond River catchment is home to beautiful waterways and beaches, but sadly everyday behaviours can negatively affect their health.
 With the support of grant funding from the NSW Government’s Environmental Trust, we’ve been able to produce three stories that explain complex environmental issues in a fun and entertaining way,’ said Ms Kristy Bell, Ballina Shire Council’s Environmental Health Officer.